Jerry9634/carplug/README.md

 - Huge "React Native" developer community
 - Performance not lost by utilizing Native module programming if necessary
 ## 3) Node.js
-- Several protocols processed by a single Node.js server: HTTP, WebSocket, UDP, WebRTC
+- Several protocols processed by a single Node.js server: HTTP, WebSocket, WebRTC, UDS
 - Thousands of CAN signals distributed efficiently to Apps residing on HPC and vice versa
-- Set, Get, Subscribe/Unsubscribe supported
+- Set, Get, Subscribe/Unsubscribe, Watchdog/Recovery supported

 # 6. Set-up and Run